 Review your balance sheet

-Another step that your business may consider adding into its data due diligence processes is reviewing balance sheets at the end of each financial year.
+Another step that your business may consider adding to its data due diligence processes is reviewing balance sheets at the end of each financial year.
 This can be undertaken by your internal CFO or Finance Manager.
-Reviewing your balance sheet can allow the business to ensure each account has supporting workpaper and documentation that is in line with the balance stated.
-For example, pre-payments are accurate to a calculation workpaper, or property, plant and equipment agrees to the depreciation schedule.
+Reviewing your balance sheet can allow the business to ensure each account has supporting workpapers and documentation that is in line with the balance stated.
+For example, pre-payments are accurate to a calculation workpaper, or property, plant and equipment agree to the depreciation schedule.
 You may also use this time to confirm that accruals are accounted for and have been taken up.

 Regular reconciliation checklist

-It may also be helpful to create a list of high-level, key accounts that require frequent reconciling, such as end-year journals, and doing so on a more regular basis, such as once a month.
+When cleaning accounts, it may also be helpful to create a list of high-level, key accounts that require frequent reconciling, such as end-of-year journals, and do so on a more regular basis, such as once a month.

 Multi-period Profit & Loss reports

 Is your business tracking its accounts for unusual monthly fluctuations?
-It may also be useful to take a more detailed look into the accounts general ledger and consider multi-period Profit & Loss reporting.
-Multi-period P&L reports illustrate whether a business is making a profit or loss, and for which period these were recorded.
-This analysis is available in both MYOB and Xero along with other accounting software, so it may be easily accessible to your accounts team.
+It may also be useful to take a more detailed look at the accounts’ general ledger and consider multi-period Profit & Loss reporting.
+Multi-period P&L reports illustrate whether a business is making a profit or loss and for which period these were recorded.
+This analysis is available in both MYOB and Xero, along with other accounting software, so it may be easily accessible to your accounts team.

-Let’s say the business pays a $500 monthly subscription for a marketing service, do you know if each month has a $500 expense deducted, or is there one month with no expense, and another with $1,000?
-A multi-period P&L report could assist you in identifying which periods were incurring additional charges for ongoing expenses, allowing you to identify unusual activity, forward project your cash flow and identify ongoing expenses accurately.
+Let’s say the business pays a $500 monthly subscription for a marketing service.
+Do you know if each month has a $500 expense deducted, or is there one month with no expense, and another with $1,000?
+A multi-period P&L report could assist you in identifying which periods were incurring additional charges for ongoing expenses, allowing you to identify unusual activity, forecast your cash flow and identify ongoing expenses accurately.

 Why is accurate accounting data so important?